hashicorp/terraform-aws-vault/modules/vault-elb/README.md

 Balancer (ELB)](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/) in front of the Vault cluster from the [vault-cluster module](/modules/vault-cluster).
 This is useful if you need to access Vault from the public Internet.
-Note that for most users, we recommend NOT making Vault accessible from the public Internet and using DNS to access your Vault cluster instead (see the [vault-dnsmasq module](/modules/vault-dnsmasq) for details).
+Note that for most users, we recommend NOT making Vault accessible from the public Internet and using DNS to access your Vault cluster instead (see the [install-dnsmasq module](/modules/install-dnsmasq) for details).